codepath/android_guides/Configuring-a-Parse-Server.md

 * If you are seeing `Master key is invalid, you should only use master key to send push`, chances are you are trying to send Push notifications without enable client push.
 On Parse.com you can simply enable a toggle switch but for hosted parse there is an outstanding [issue](https://github.com/ParsePlatform/parse-server/issues/396) that must be resolved to start supporting it.

-* If you intend to use the Parse JavaScript SDK, you will also need to enable the `javaScriptKey` in your hosted `index.js` config.
-Take a look at this [example](https://github.com/codepath/parse-server-example/blob/master/index.js#L26) to see where to add it.
-Assuming you follow this example, you then should set your `JAVASCRIPT_KEY` environment variable.

 * You can also use Facebook's [Stetho](http://facebook.github.io/stetho/) interceptor to watch network logs with Chrome:

     ```gradle